 Children must feel safe and secure in an environment before they can begin to actively explore and learn.
 Because a welcoming, home-like environment encourages a child to engage in activity and discovery, the perspectives of the children are taken into consideration when setting up the classroom.
 The teachers organize the environment into centers, separating louder, more active centers (like blocks and dramatic play) from quiet, less active centers (like reading and manipulatives).
-There are spaces for small and large group projects, as well as intimate spaces for one, two, or three children.
+There are spaces for small and large group gatherings, as well as intimate spaces for one, two, or three children.
+The interest areas in the classroom are always available to the children, offering a plethora of choices in materials.
 The environment is designed to represent all children as a part of the classroom community and should inspire and invoke wonder.
+Sometimes you'll notice changes to the environment.
+These changes are planned by teachers and are based upon the observations of the child, which highlight their interests and needs.